Skip to content

 Joyful World Mural Park

 Featuring large-scale artworks painted live by Minnesota artists each day of the fair.
 Artists create murals that reflect the world they want to live in.
 Produced in partnership with Forecast Public Art and supported by the Minnesota State Fair Foundation.
-In 2022, Joyful World Mural Park will be South of the Grandstand, east of Grandstand Ramp.
+Joyful World Mural Park is located South of the Grandstand, east of Grandstand Ramp.
 View a map.

 This year’s artists: